mrrusof/mrrusof.github.io/_posts/2016-06-15-why-does-heap-work.markdown

 {% endhighlight %}

 Lines 20 and 30 correspond to step 1 of the algorithm.
-Lines 40 to 90 correspond to the loop in the algorithm.
+Lines 40 to 90 correspond to the loop of the algorithm.
-Line 100 is an instruction that corresponds to the processing of the current permutation to solve a particular problem, for example [brute search all solutions of another problem](http://marknelson.us/2002/03/01/next-permutation/).
+Line 100 is an instruction that corresponds to the processing of the current permutation to solve a particular problem, for example [brute search all solution candidates of another problem](http://marknelson.us/2002/03/01/next-permutation/).

 Consider the following C implementation for reference.